privcount/privcount/README.markdown

     ...
     deactivate # exit the virtual environment

+PrivCount will log messages prefixed with your local timezone.
+Times within PrivCount log messages are in UTC.

 # Deployment

 To deploy a PrivCount network, install and start the Tally Server.
 Use a